liyuandagege/spectrogram_enhancer/README.md

 The repository is organized to clearly separate different components of the project.
 Below is an overview of the key files related to the core functionalities:

+- **MOAA**:
+  - 'spec_moga.py'   Contains the implementation of the MOAA and DUPC technique used to refine spectrogram features.
 - **Style Truncation**:
   - `spectrogram_enhancer_clip_per_pix.py`: Contains the implementation of the style truncation technique used to refine spectrogram features.
 - **Contextual Alignment Loss**:
   - `spectrogram_enhancer_losses.py`: Implements the contextual alignment loss function that enhances model performance based on auditory perception.